David and Katya Snead

 Our Mission

-We train local leaders and pastors throughout Ukraine and create resources for them, so that they can better serve and shepherd their churches and reach their communities for Christ.
+We train and serve local leaders in Ukraine, creating and translating resources for them, so that they can better serve and shepherd their churches, raise up more local leaders, and reach their communities for Christ.
+A large part of our vision is sustainability—we want to make sure that leaders have the ability to continue to pass on what they know to following generations.

 Why is this so important?